openhab/openhab-docs/_addons_ios/alexa-skill/readme.md

 #### `TargetTemperature`

 Items that represent a target setpoint for a thermostat.
+For thermostat that requires hold to be set prior to manually changing setpoints, set parameter `requiresSetpointHold=true` on the [`ThermostatHold`](#thermostathold) item.

 * Supported item types:
   * Number(:Temperature)